 Okay, I might be romanticizing just a bit.

-Still, you can’t deny that language is a huge part of culture, so much that it actually affects culture in the same way that a culture affects the language.
+Still, you can’t deny that language is a huge part of a culture, so much that it actually affects culture in the same way that culture affects the language.

 That’s what we’re going to be exploring here, so read on and, hopefully, when you’re done you’ll have a new appreciation for the language ( or languages) you’re currently studying as well as the culture it stems from, or maybe even your own culture.
-Like I said, it’s all connected.
+As I said, it’s all connected.